 Ouch!
 In the article's conclusion, Adam Overa also adds, "As far as performance is concerned, there are compelling reasons for certain users to upgrade.
 There are also compelling reasons for folks to avoid this release at all costs.
 Linux gamers should see substantial improvements, while mobile users suffer a dramatic loss in battery life."

 It's just not the Linux 2.6.38 power bugs, but I also illustrated there are even older kernel power regressions still outstanding.
 As noted earlier this week, the Linux 126.96.36.199 / Linux 3.0 kernels do lower the power usage a bit, but the actual regressions are still un-addressed.

 These problems have been hitting many users now in released distributions, yet the problem still isn't resolved.
 In fact, Canonical, Red Hat, or other ISV/IHVs haven't even inquired about the work I've been doing to narrow down the issue...
 Which I think I may have tracked down and will announce then in a couple of days.
 [So, yes, I'll just put out the findings when it's to my maximum ad-revenue advantage.]
 I also still haven't received any viable recommendations concerning USB-based AC power meters, which would have also sped up the efforts.
 It's taken me a while due to the work involved and also still needing to push out other Phoronix benchmarks and content, along with Phoronix Test Suite / OpenBenchmarking.org developments, and other work simultaneously.

 Stay tuned.
-I've also been dropping bits of information in my Twitter feed
+I've also been dropping bits of information in my Twitter feed.